East Meets West

 Welcome back, curious minds and kind souls.
 The Around the World series is a quick overview through every country, six at a time.
 It’s meant to help us see the planet not as a list of names or borders, but as a living collection of cultures, voices, stories.
 One that’s far more connected than we often realize.

-Today’s chapter, “East to West,” brings us to the final stretch of Asia.
+Today’s chapter, “East Meets West,” brings us to the final stretch of Asia.
 A region of crossroads and contrasts, where ancient trade routes once carried silk, spices, and ideas across continents.
 From Turkey’s bridge between worlds to Vietnam’s rivers and resilience, Turkmenistan’s desert cities to Uzbekistan’s blue tired history, and from United Arab Emigrates modern rise to Yemen’s tireless spirit, these nations remind us how the past and present can share the same horizon.

 So as our journey moves westward, take one last look at Asia.
 A land of echoes and evolution, and get ready to see how stories continue to shift as we cross into new continents.